PenguinGovernor/PenguinGovernor.github.io/templates/body.md

 ![](https://i.imgur.com/rPmoWLC.png)

 Welcome to my website!
-As you can see it's rather simple, and that's on purpose!
+As you can see it's rather simple, and that is on purpose!
 My website has taken its design cues from [this website](https://motherfuckingwebsite.com/) and I love it.
 Also, if you've noticed all the famous engineers have rather simple websites, [Rob Pike](http://herpolhode.com/rob/) and [Ryan Dahl](https://tinyclouds.org/), for example.
 So maybe this website is foreshadowing a bit, a boy can dream right?
 But anyways...